|

 1942

-'Good inside story is: the
+'Good inside story is: the reason

-dancer, and Joey Stabile, Bandleader Dick's brother, adore each other...'
+and Joey Stabile, Bandleader Dick's brother, adore each other...'

 Mansfield News Journal 16th